-Twitter has always been free and open for anyone to use.
-While there are rules to abide by and ethics to follow, there was no known censorship of any sorts on the platform.
+Twitter has always been open for anyone to use.
+While there are rules to abide by, there was no known censorship of any sorts on the platform.
 As long as you followed the rules, you were free to tweet about anything.
 Twitter was controlled by its users, but Twitter censorship in various forms has started to show itself.

 Twitter opted for censorship – to silence you

 Twitter has recently announced that three new changes would come into effect on the platform.
-The idea behind the move was because they wanted to “combat abuse and harassment.”
-The changes that were to be applied included:
+The idea behind the move was because they wanted to “combat abuse and harassment,” and include:

 - Implementation of “safer search results.”

-- Removal of tweets that were deemed, by Twitter, to be “potentially abusive” or “of low quality.”
+- Removal of tweets deemed, by Twitter, to be “potentially abusive” or “low quality.”

 By ensuring safer search results, Twitter intends to remove “sensitive” tweets from blocked or muted users.
-The removal will hide large numbers of replies to tweets that they deemed to be inappropriate.
-Although they said the replies would be discoverable they also added, rather confusingly, that they wouldn’t “clutter search results any longer.”
+This will hide large numbers of replies to tweets deemed inappropriate.
+Although they said the replies would be discoverable they also added, confusingly, that they wouldn’t “clutter search results any longer.”

 Does Twitter have the right to censor?

 Before we go into the matter of rights, we need to note that Twitter is a privately-owned company.
 They are not a government agency, therefore free speech rights do not apply.
 This gives them the right to kick anyone off of their platform so long as the decision doesn’t breach anti-discriminatory laws.

 Another thing that needs to be noted is that talk of politics is allowed on the platform.